phoffer/crystalized_ruby/README.md

 ## Updates

+#### 5/30 @ 182f5fb

+This is now using an external shard for inflectors ([github/phoffer/inflector.cr](https://github.com/phoffer/inflector.cr)).
+It is not quite perfect but it's mostly working, please see that repo for more info.

 #### 5/27 @ 5790cbe

 * Set up benchmarking to compare the Ruby-ActiveSupport with the Crystal implementation.
 Results are very strong for Crystal.